emilianobovetti/stateless-maybe-js/DESIGN.md

 Maybe.Just = function (val) {
   var self = new Ctor()

-  // since `val` reference is now private
+  // Since `val` reference is now private
   // and cannot be changed `empty` property
   // is a constant.
   // A `Just` cannot become a `Nothing` at